d4r1us-drk/simcalc/README.md

 - `-h, --help`                        Display this help message and exit.
 - `-v, --version`                     Display the program version and exit.

-## Example Usage
+## Examples
-- To add two numbers, 5 and 3:
+1. To add two numbers, 5 and 3:
   ```
   simcalc -a 5 3
   ```

-- To subtract 10 from 25:
+2. To subtract 10 from 25:
   ```
   simcalc -s 25 10
   ```

-- To multiply 6 by 4:
+3. To multiply 6 by 4:
   ```
   simcalc -m 6 4
   ```

-- To divide 20 by 4:
+4. To divide 20 by 4:
   ```
   simcalc -d 20 4
   ```

-- To calculate the square of 5:
+5. To calculate the square of 5:
   ```
   simcalc -e 5 2
   ```

-- To calculate the cube root of 8:
+6. To calculate the cube root of 8:
   ```
   simcalc -r 8 3
   ```

+## Contributing

+If you would like to contribute to Passgen, please create a pull request on the GitHub repository.

 ## License
-This program is free software and is distributed under the terms of the GNU General Public License (GPL) version 3.0 or later.
-For more details, please see the [GNU General Public License](http://www.gnu.org/licenses/).

-## Version
-`simcalc` version: 0.1

-## Author
-- Darius Drake

-Please refer to the GNU General Public License for more details regarding the terms and conditions of using this software.
+This project is licensed under the GPLv3 License - see the [LICENSE](LICENSE) file for details.